aj8971996/ttmAPI/README.md

 ## Overview

-This repository contains the backend implementation of the `ttmAPI`, an Employee Checkout System developed for a homebrewed table top role playing game system.
-The API is designed to manage and track users (players), character lists, characters, abilitites, and items.
+This repository contains the backend implementation of the `ttmAPI`, an API designed to manage and track users (players), character lists, characters, abilities, items, and other related entities for a homebrewed tabletop role-playing game system.
+The API includes endpoints for both Game Masters (GM) and players, enabling robust character management, inventory control, and other game-related operations.

 ### Key Features

-- **Automatic Table and Data Management** The API will check if the necessary tables exist and create them.
-(This will eventually also include loading sample data for all tables.)
+- **Automatic Table and Data Management:**
+   - The API automatically checks if the necessary tables exist upon startup.
    - If tables do not exist, they will be created.
-    - If tables exist - but are of a different structure, they will be modified.
+   - If tables exist but are of a different structure, they will be modified to match the current schema.
-    - If tables exist, and match current structure, the API will provide a success indicator.
+   - If tables exist and match the current structure, the API will provide a success indicator.

-- **More to Come**
+- **Comprehensive Endpoints for GMs and Players:**
+   - GMs can add characters, abilities, expertise, job skills, species passives, items, and weapons.
+   - Both GMs and players can manage character inventories, view and adjust character stats, and more.
+- **Extensible Design:**
+   - The API is designed with flexibility in mind, allowing for future expansions and enhancements.

 ### Note
-- **Development and Testing:** This API is designed to be cloned and ran locally.
+- **Development and Testing:** This API is designed to be cloned and run locally.
 There is no live server set up.

 ## Setup Instructions